rebelsky/csc207c/_labs/array-based-queues.md

 is not yet implemented.
 That's okay; we'll talk about iterators in the near future.
 More importantly, you may also note a few subtle (or not so subtle) bugs.
 If you do, write them down.
-If not, that's okay, we'll work them out in the lab.
+If not, that's okay, too; we'll work them out in the lab.

 ### Exercise 2: Some basic experiments